catalyst-fp7/documents/interoperability/interoperability.md

 However, one goal of this specification is that tools should participate in the ecosystem without RDF machinery.
 So compliant tools SHOULD give multiple values for the `@type` parameters when appropriate, so that at least one comes from the catalyst classes specified in this document.
 This does not, however, solve the problem of subproperties; these should be avoided for this reason.

-*Inverses*: Some RDF properties define inverses: for example `sioc:creator_of owl:inverseOf sioc:has_creator`.
+*Inverses*: Some RDF properties define inverses: for example `sioc:creator_of owl:inverseOf sioc:has_creator` (in other words, the fact that some user is the author of a Post in SIOC can be defined inside the Post object, or inside the user object).
 Some of those inverse are not specified in the ontology, such as `dcterms:isPartOf` and `dcterms:hasPart`.
 (We will define a subproperty to specify this.)
 The list of such inverses is short, and well specified in the ontology documents.
 Tools that receive JSON-LD from a catalyst platform are expected to interpret either of those relationships as implying the other.

 <!-- todo: specify a subproperty of hasPart -->